FreePalestine1948/Boycott/README.md

 - [Companies that have condemned hamas](https://som.yale.edu/story/2023/list-companies-have-condemned-hamas-terrorist-attack-israel): Companies that accuse Hamas resistance of terrorism.
 - [Boycott Israel Tech](https://boycottisraelitech.com/): Comprehensive list of tech israeli companies to boycott.
 - [Boycott Complicit Israeli Tech](https://genocide.vc/bit/): List of tech israeli companies to boycott with detailed information on the companies.
-- [Israel Tech Companies](https://buyisraelitech.com/): Israeli website shows the israeli tech companies which you could use to know what to boycott.
 - [Israel Boycott](https://github.com/lirantal/awesome-opensource-israel#companies): List of israel companies and projects to boycott for developers.
 - [AFSC](https://afsc.org/companies-behind-2023-attack-gaza): The Companies Profiting from Israel’s 2023 Attack on Gaza.
 - [Investigate - AFSC](https://investigate.afsc.org/updates/un-list): UN List Of Companies Involved In Illegal Israeli Settlements In The Occupied Palestinian Territory.